 A sound financial ecosystem is critical for functioning of any economy.
-It is defined by the interaction of providers of funds (savers), users of funds (borrowers), financial institutions (intermediaries), and regulators (oversight).
+It is defined by interaction of providers of funds - savers, users of funds - borrowers, financial institutions, and regulators.
 This system ensures smooth flow of funds between savers and borrowers; wherein, financial institutions provide platform for their interaction.
 Regulatory oversight safeguards the sanctity of this system.
 Like all systems, financial system has its own set of challenges.
 The most prominent being "Risk"; the risk that some participant may not be able to meet its commitments.
 All participants do their best to manage this risk to maximize their return.
-This is not possible unless we have independent information on the risk.
+This is not possible unless we have independent information on this risk.
 Here comes expertise of rating agencies, providing independent opinion on credit risk.
 Flow of funds is only possible when the provider of funds has confidence that user of funds will be able to return these in a timely manner and as committed.
 Ratings help build this confidence.
 A higher rating means higher likelihood of timely repayment compared to a low rating.
 Our ratings are forward-looking and reflect our expectations for future financial and operating performance.
-However, historical results are helpful in understanding patterns and trends of an entity's performance as well as for peer comparisons.
+However, historical results are helpful in understanding patterns and trends of a company's performance as well as for peer comparisons.

-- 0.1 Scope: This methodology applies to financial institutions (FIs) regulated by State Bank of Pakistan (SBP), the central bank.
-The scope of this methodology covers all commercial banks and development financial institutions.
-These institutions are mainly licensed to mobilize deposits and provide credit among other financial services.
-The regulatory framework consists of the laws and regulations designed by SBP to ensure a sound financial system. - 0.2 Rating Framework: PACRA bases its analysis of financial institutions on a number of quantitative and qualitative factors.
-Overall factors are categorized under six key areas: Profile, Ownership, Governance, Management, Business Risk and Financial Risk.
-No one factor has an overriding importance or is considered in isolation and all the factors are reviewed in conjunction.
-Quantitative factors help in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
+- O.1 Scope: This methodology applies to financial institutions (FI), regulated by State Bank of Pakistan the central bank.
+The scope of this methodology covers all Commercial Banks, and Development Financial Institutions.
+(Micro Finance Banks as regulated by SBP are covered under a separate methodology applicable for "Microfinance Institution Rating").
+These Institutions are usually licensed to mobilize deposits and provide credit, while providing other financial services.
+The regulatory framework consists of the laws and regulations designed by SBP. - 0.2 Rating Framework: PACRA bases its analysis of financial institutions on a number of quantitative and qualitative factors, the most significant of which are: Profile, Ownership, Governance, Management, Business Risk and Financial Risk.
+No one factor has an overriding importance or is considered in isolation and all the factors are reviewed in conjunction. - 0.2.1 Quantitative factors help in achieving objectivity in the rating process while the qualitative side helps in establishing the sustainability of the relevant factors in the foreseeable future.
 Neither all factors can be quantified nor do quantitative values portray the whole story.
-PACRA, therefore, seeks to employ a best combination of both to ensure comparability between ratings over time. - 0.2.1 The basic precepts of this rating methodology are understanding of the business model of the financial institution (and the inherent risks), the strategy of its management, local macro-economic environment, and developments happening in the industry.
-The relevant positioning of the financial institution, established in comparison with relative peers in the industry, is a key consideration under this methodology to reach a final rating for a financial institution. - 0.2.2 While our rating process does not include an audit of a financial institution's financial statements, it does examine the overall control environment to establish to which extent they accurately reflect a financial institution's financial performance and balance sheet integrity.
-Short-term and long-term ratings are based on a financial institution's fundamental credit characteristics, a correlation exists between them (see PACRA's Criteria document "Correlation between Short-term and Long-term Rating Scale").
+PACRA, therefore, seeks to employ a best combination of both and would stick to it to ensure comparability on historical as well as synchronic basis. - 0.2.2 The basic precepts of this rating methodology is understanding of the business model of the financial institution (and the inherent risks), the strategy of its management, local macro-economic environment, and developments happening in the industry.
+The relevant positioning of the financial institution, established in comparison with relative peers in the industry, is a key consideration under this methodology to reach a final rating for a financial institution. - 0.2.3 While our rating process does not include an audit of a financial institution's financial statements, it does examine the overall control environment to establish to which extent they accurately reflect a financial institution's financial performance and balance sheet integrity.
+In order to carry out adequate analysis of a particular financial institution, it is helpful to establish a "peer group" of comparable financial institutions.
+Short-term and long-term ratings are based on a Financial Institution's fundamental credit characteristics, a correlation exists between them (see PACRA's Criteria document "Correlation between Short-term and Long-term Rating Scale").

-1. Profile
+1. PROFILE